wows-dart/wows-bow-overmatch/README.md

 A World of Warships mod that answers the AP overmatch question in both directions, on the ship markers, without you having to remember armour values.

-Two icons appear on enemy ship markers:
+Three icons can appear on an enemy ship marker:

 | Icon | Meaning |
 |---|---|